rriemann/blog/_posts/2010-07-11-plasma_dataengine_ruby_stocks.markdown

 for the beginning and something useful, too, I decided to provide a new plasma dataengine for retrieving stocks information.

-I used the Ruby, because plasma hacking with ruby is freaking awesome and totally easy.
+I used ruby, because plasma hacking with ruby is freaking awesome and totally easy.
 Let's prove it!

 # How To Use It